Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models

-A datastream from a single instrument, usually\footnote{An infrared echelle spectrograph might non-destructively read-out during an exposure up to a fixed S/N independently across a number of pixel channels, yielding a different exposure time for each spectral segment.
-Adjacent echelle orders often cover overlapping wavelength ranges, so in such a scenario there can be simultaneous, overlapping measurements of the same signal from the same detector.}, does not have any overlapping observations.
-If so, and if the exposure time is constant for all data points, it can in some cases be possible to represent the integrated GP kernel in quasiseparable form.
-For example, an integrated SHO kernel can be expressed as the sum of four SHO kernels at shifted times and modified amplitudes, plus two constant terms, each of which is compatible with a quasiseparable form.
+A datastream from a single instrument, usually\footnote{An infrared echelle spectrograph might nondestructively (``up-the-ramp'') read-out during an exposure up to a fixed S/N independently across a number of pixel channels, yielding a different exposure time for each spectral segment.
+Additionally, adjacent echelle orders often cover overlapping wavelength ranges, so in such a scenario there can be simultaneous, overlapping measurements of the same signal from the same detector.}, does not have any overlapping observations.
+If so, and if the exposure time is constant for all data points, it can in some cases be possible to represent the integrated GP kernel in quasi-separable form.
+For example, an integrated SHO kernel can be expressed as the sum of four SHO kernels at shifted times and modified amplitudes, plus two constant terms, each of which is compatible with a quasi-separable form.
 However, combining data from multiple instruments during shared observing windows will often yield overlapping pairs of observations.
 In that case, the GP formalism is cursed to rely on dense matrix computations.
-In general though, for realistic datasets, overlapping observations represent a small fraction of the total number of datapoints (and certainly a small fraction of all the possible pairs of observations), so the dense matrix representation (while formally correct) is an overly cumbersome way to deal with this problem.
+In general though, for realistic datasets, overlapping observations represent a small fraction of the total number of data points (and certainly a small fraction of all the possible pairs of observations), so the dense matrix representation (while formally correct) is an inefficient way to deal with this problem.